Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Woolies store in High Street, Chelmsford, Essex was hit by an incendiary bomb in 1941, but survived to tell the tale

 Just when the Germans might have won the Battle of Britain by completely destroying the country's air defences, Goëring ordered a change of tactics.
 The Luftwaffe was sent to bomb industrial cities and the coastal ports.
-Night after night, the bombers kept returning.
+The bombers returned night after night.
 And day after day staff and their Managers swept up, picked up the pieces and got right back to work.

-For example the store in Chelmsford, Essex, was hit by an incendiary bomb.
+For example the branch in Chelmsford, Essex, was hit by an incendiary bomb.
 The store's own firewatchers put the fire out, cordoned off the affected area and re-opened for business!
-Customers remember the terrible smell of scorched mahogany, and the fighting spirit of the staff.
+Customers remember the terrible smell of scorched mahogany, and how they admired the fighting spirit of the staff.

-Despite colleagues' best endeavours, a number of stores suffered severe damage from incendiaries or lost their roofs to bombs.
-The challenge was to find ways of getting them back up and running quickly.
-Executives considered this as much a public service as an attemp to make profit, and took pride in reopening quickly wherever they could.
-When the stores in Devonport, Plymouth, Coventry, Canterbury and Spalding were bombed, each was quickly transferred to temporary premises which had been cobbled together to a formula devised by the firm's Construction Department:
+Despite everyone's best endeavours, a number of stores suffered severe damage from incendiaries or lost their rooves to bombs.
+Wherever possible steps were taken to get them back open quickly.
+Executives considered this as much a public service as an attempt to make profit.
+When the branches in Devonport, Plymouth, Coventry, Canterbury and Spalding were bombed, each was quickly transferred to a temporary shop improvised by the Construction Department.

 A guide to how temporary stores were opened quickly to replace those destroyed in the Blitz.
 Construction works were only attempted where this was agreed with the civil authorities and where the building materials were available.